ihmeuw/vivarium_research/docs/source/gbd2017_models/risk_attributable_causes/iron_deficiency/index.rst

 The modeling strategy currently described in this document does not consider the effect of pregnancy on hemoglobin concentration and therefore is limited in that is should not be used to model women of reproductive age.

+The modeling strategy both as conducted by the GBD modelers and as described in this document assume a constant shape and standard deviation in the hemoglobin distribution throughout the modeling process.
+This is a limitation of our modeling strategy in that we assume the distribution before a shift is applied maintains the same shift after a shift due to the intervention is applied.

 Validation Criteria
 -------------------